dms-vep/RABV_Pasteur_G_DMS/README.md

 The pipeline builds HTML documentation for the pipeline in [./docs/](docs), and a nicely formatted set is put in [./homepage/](homepage).
 These docs are rendered for viewing at [https://dms-vep.org/RABV_Pasteur_G_DMS/](https://dms-vep.org/RABV_Pasteur_G_DMS/) as stated above.

 ### Non-pipeline analyses
-Additional analyses run outside the core pipeline are in [./non-pipeline_analyses/](non-pipeline_analyses), and are described by README files within that subdirectory.
+Additional analyses run outside the core pipeline are in [./non-pipeline_analyses/](non-pipeline_analyses), and are described by README files within that subdirectory:
+ - [./non-pipeline_analyses/Additional_Notebooks](non-pipeline_analyses/Additional_Notebooks) contains notebooks and raw for most of the figures in the manuscript.

-[./Additional_Notebooks](https://github.com/dms-vep/RABV_Pasteur_G_DMS/tree/main/non-pipeline_analyses/Additional_Notebooks) contains notebooks and raw for most of the figures in the manuscript.
+ - [./non-pipeline_analyses/RABV_nextstrain](non-pipeline_analyses/RABV_nextstrain) contains notebooks and raw for most of the figures in the manuscript.

 ## Running the pipeline
 To run the pipeline, build the conda environment `dms-vep-pipeline-3` in the `environment.yml` file of [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3), activate it, and run [snakemake](https://snakemake.readthedocs.io/), such as: